 -

-Leadership Turnover and Foreign Policy Change: Societal Interests, Domestic Institutions, and Voting in the United Nations (Michaela Mattes, Brett Ashley Leeds and Royce Carroll, 2015)
+Mattes et al. 2015_Leadership Turnover and Foreign Policy Change: Societal Interests, Domestic Institutions, and Voting in the United Nations

 The macro and micro levels of this system correspond, respectively, to government and society.